cliosight/Docs/Spec.md

 ## SQL Interface for Structured Data <a name="sql"></a>
 Our web interface with APIs enable users to perform a wide range of analytical operations, encompassing both the in-house and user-owned databases.
 As we continue to evolve, we plan to expand our compatibility to various cloud platform-specific databases, data warehouses and distributed ledgers.

 ## Support for Multiple Datasources <a name="datasources"></a>
-1. Schemas created are segregated based on datasources.
-2. Users on the [free tier](#freetier) will have access to the in-built MySQL database only with a shared connection pool.
+1. Users on the [free tier](#freetier) will have access to the in-built MySQL database only with a shared connection pool.
-3. Dev and enterprise users will be able to choose from a list of top databases for multiple datasources.
+2. Dev and enterprise users will be able to choose from a list of top databases for multiple datasources.

 **SQL** - MySQL, Postgres, Microsoft SQL Server, Google Cloud SQL and Amazon RDS.
 **NoSQL** - Cassandra, Mongodb, Amazon Dynamo DB and Azure Cosmos DB.